 Keiko at Tobukan

-Currently kendo, iaido, naginata, and Hokushin itto-ryu are practised at Tokbukan.
+Currently kendo, iaido, naginata, Hokushin itto-ryu, and Shin-Tamiya ryu are practised at Tokbukan.
 There are at least two kendo hachidans, two iaido hachidans, and two naginata kyoshi’s.

 Tobukan is open to anyone who wishes to practise.
 Simply get in touch before hand (via email or phone) and explain when you are planning to go.
 In the five days I was in Mito I managed to get to keiko three times with little fuss.

 Tobukan is soaked with history.
 Now that the old Noma dojo was dismantled there are few places that are open to the public where you can practise kendo in a more traditional surrounding.
 I mentioned Noma Dojo, but Tobukan was built half a century earlier than that, when Samurai still existed and walked around carrying swords.
 Its a different feeling practising in this dojo compared with modern ones, and one that all serious kenshi should endevour to experience, at least once in their lives.

 Tobukan is an easy 10 minute walk from Mito station – even with your bogu bag.

 For up to date schedule/contact information please visit their website: http://www.toubukan.or.jp/.

 Since visiting Tobukan in 2009 they dojo and the traditions passed down their have been deemed intangible cultural assets and given protected status.
 Partly because of this, and also due to a section of the dojo jutting out into the nearby road, the entire building was carefully dismantled piece by piece and moved to a new location during 2015.
 Getting a new floor, the dojo re-opened in 2016.
 Check out the re-opening ceremony videos below: